Three Universal Statements

 All contribute

 The simplest way to source GPI is via country-level contributions, extending the 0.7% ODA commitment to all countries, but at a tiered level of contributions.
-Where GPI would differ from “aid” is that it would fall at the more statutory end of the international public finance spectrum: while incentives would be the main driver, sanctions could also help deal with non-compliance issues.
-These upfront country contributions, possibly backed by new wealth taxes, would be sufficient to operationalize GPI in the first instance.
-They could be complemented by international sources such as transnational taxes, special drawing rights, debt cancellations and possibly bonds.
+Where GPI would differ from “aid” is that it would fall at the more statutory end of the international public finance spectrum: while incentives would be the main driver, sanctions could also help deal with non-compliance issues

 In order to understand why GPI is needed and how it would work, we need to push for five major evolutions in our approach to international public finance, to underpin the next fifty years of development cooperation.